mozilla/socorro-infra/README.md

 ## `packer_profile`

-This case deals with the [Packer](../packer/) phase.
+This case deals with the Packer (`packer/`) phase.
 There is no reasonable default.

 ## `socorro_role`